ms/buildtogether.tech/src/rules-fired/index.md

 >
 > My favourite way to mitigate this, which I thankfully learned before my first
 > job: spend more time designing reusable components outside of the core
-> task---bonus points if they're open source.
+> task—bonus points if they're open source.
 Even if your project gets
 > cancelled…you'll always have those reusable components to support your other
 > projects and ambitions.
 >